 Senior lecturer, Dr Saskia Harkema, made a presentation on the sustainable use of energy by SMEs at the "Circular Economy" conference held at the Media Plaza in Utrecht in November this year.
-Harkema is part of Wittenborg University's GREAT-team.
+Harkema is part of WUAS's GREAT-team.

 GREAT (Growing Renewable Energy Applications and Technology) is a cross-border EU-project under the INTERREG IVB NWE programme.
 It aims to encourage SMEs and collectives of SMEs to develop and apply sustainable renewable energy solutions.